muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

-It doesn't matter if you wrote your bot with requests_ and you were making API requests manually, or if you used a wrapper library like python-telegram-bot_ or pyTelegramBotAPI_.
+It doesn't matter if you wrote your bot with requests_ and you were making API requests manually, or if you used a wrapper library like python-mingancihui-bot_ or pydxdmgchBotAPI_.
 It's never too late to migrate to daxiedewuyu!

 If you were using an asynchronous library like aiohttp_ or a wrapper like